rodrilv/BookApp/README.md

 You need to install these in order to put this to work:
 `Amplify`
-> You will need your own supabase keys for this project!
+> You will need your own amplify user and keys for this project!
 __You can visit the Expo Publish by clickin' this link!
 (Coming Soon!)__

 [Book App](Coming Soon!)